byvko-dev/feedlr/README.md

 _This is mostly a proof of concept, and is not intended to be used in production.
 Feel free to submit an Issue if you want something improved, refactored._

+### Features
+- Unlimited feeds per server/channel
+- Simple to use native slash commands
+- Good proxies for fetching feeds and bypassing automate bot detection
+- Extended logic for parsing images (from RSS image tags, from body, from meta tags)

 ## Why?
 I wanted to track some RSS feeds on my Discord server and found out that most services are either paid or not very good.